GPlates/new-gplates-website/src/pages/docs/user-manual/LoadingAndSaving.md

          <td class="icon">
             <img src="./images/icons/tip.png" alt="Tip">
          </td>
          <td class="content">You can still manipulate the view of the globe even though it’s blank.
-See Chapter 5, Controlling the View for more details.</td>
+See the chapter <b>Controlling the View</b> for more details.</td>
       </tr>
    </tbody>
 </table>